 The process for same-sex marriage in Denmark is identical to any other marriage:

 1. Submit your documents — Passports and proof of legal entry.
 If previously married, a divorce decree.
 2. We apply on your behalf — Denmark Wedding Services handles the application to Familieretshuset.
-3. Approval in 5 working days — The Danish Family Court reviews your application.
+3. Approval (generally about 5 working days for complete applications; cases needing more information take longer — a general target, not a guarantee) — Familieretshuset reviews your application.
 4. Choose your date and location — Copenhagen, Aabenraa, or Tønder.
 5. Get married — Receive your marriage certificate immediately after the ceremony.

 Documents Required